sampoder/balancing-act/README.md

 # 😵‍💫 Balancing act

-TLDR: interactive art piece about daily stressors.
+TLDR: interactive art piece about everyday things that stress us (students) out.
+I built this for [DESINV 23](https://classes.berkeley.edu/content/2025-spring-desinv-23-1-lec-1), a class on creative programming & electronics at UC Berkeley.

 ---